Christians and Muslims have been engaged in Inter-faith dialogue for many years now.

 The Prophet Muhammad’s Hadith

-The following is a very important Hadith which I consider a key introduction for our Christian friends to understand two of God’s most important attributes; His Mercy and His Forgiveness.
+The following is a very important Hadith which is a key introduction for our Christian friends to understand two of God’s most important attributes; His Mercy and His Forgiveness.

 The Prophet Muhammad (peace be upon him) said: